wdwatson2/Digit-Restoration/README.md

 This is a repository to document my experiments with an image restoration project.

 The motivation is to create model that can generally restore a warped handwritten digit back to some standard.
 Its similar to an image registration problem, but no reference image is used to align the moving image with.
 I chose to create the training data through a constrained homography transformation, and then the network is forced to output 9 numbers that correspond to a predicted homography transformation.
-The network is trained on the creteria of the MSE between the 9 entries from the actual homography matrix and the 9 entries of the predicted homography matrix.
+The network is trained on the MSE between the 9 entries from the actual homography matrix and the 9 entries of the predicted homography matrix.

 ## Environment Setup